uwuPlugins/uwuJobs/README.md

 ## Plugin Installation

-Currently, the uwuJobs plugin is available as source code.
-You can build and compile the plugin on your own.
-Follow these steps to set up the plugin:

-1. Clone or download the source code repository from [GitHub](https://github.com/MartinRostejnsky/uwuJobs).

-2. Set up a Java development environment with the necessary dependencies for building Minecraft plugins.

-3. Use your Java development environment to compile the source code into a `.jar` file.
+1. Download an `uwuJobs.jar` file from the [Releases](https://github.com/MartinRostejnsky/uwuJobs/releases) page.

-4. Place the generated `uwuJobs.jar` file in your server's `plugins` directory.
+2. Place the `uwuJobs.jar` file in your server's `plugins` directory.

-5. Restart your Minecraft server.
+3. Restart your Minecraft server.

-Stay tuned for future updates and releases that may include pre-compiled .jar files for easier installation.
+4. uwuJobs is now installed and ready to use!

 ## Support